Back to School Safety

-Plan a walking route to school or the bus stop.
-Choose the most direct way with the fewest street crossings and, if possible, with intersections that have crossing guards.
+- Plan a walking route to school or the bus stop with the most direct way with the fewest street crossings.

-Children that ride a bike or scooter should always wear a helmet.
-If your child rides a scooter to school make sure they have sturdy shoes, a helmet, kneepads and elbow pads.
+- Children riding a bike or scooter should wear sturdy shoes, a helmet, knee pads and elbow pads.

-Teach children to arrive at the bus stop early, stay out of the street, wait for the bus to come to a complete stop before approaching the street, watch for cars and avoid the driver’s blind spot.
+- Children should learn to arrive at the bus stop early and stay out of the street.
+Wait for the bus to come to a complete stop before approaching the street.
+Always watch for cars and avoid the driver’s blind spot.

 On the Playground